one2x-ai/sqlc/GUIDE.md

 REFRESH MATERIALIZED VIEW CONCURRENTLY by_book_revenues;
 ```

+**NOTE**:
+You should use `CONCURRENTLY` to refresh the materialized view without locking out concurrent selects on the materialized view.
+Without this option a refresh which affects a lot of rows will tend to use fewer resources and complete more quickly, but could block other connections which are trying to read from the materialized view.
+This option may be faster in cases where a small number of rows are affected.

+This option is **only allowed** if there is at least one `UNIQUE` index on the materialized view which uses only column names and includes all rows; that is, it must not be an expression index or include a WHERE clause.

+This option **may not** be used when the materialized view is not already populated.
+So for the first time, you need to populate it with non concurrent refresh.

 ### SQL Naming conventions

 In short, for table and column names, always use 'snake_case'.